smy329/flavor-fusion-client-react/README.md

 - Here firebase sdk has been used for authentication.
 Anyone can register with own email address, goole account or github account

 - To see chefs recipes, user must be an authenticated user.
 Because I made chefs recipe route protected.
 This route is only availble who all are already registered in our system.

+* "react-lazy-load-image-component" has been used for lazy loading